wonderbird/kata-gof-decorator-bicycle-inventory/README.md

 ## Requirements

 - Every bicycle and every accessory is described by the properties make, model, serial number and value.
-- Bicycles can be decorated with the following items described by additional properties:
+- Bicycles can be decorated with brakes which have the same properties as a bicycle
-  - Lights: battery type, light bulb type
+- Bicycles an be decorated with Lights which add the following properties: battery type, light bulb type
-  - Brakes: brake style, part number

 ## Suggested Test Cases

 1. Create a bike without accessories.
 Verify the bike is displayed correctly
 2. Create a bike with a light.
 Verify the bike, the accessory and the price are displayed correctly
-3. Create a bike with a light.
+3. Create a bike with a brake.
 Verify the bike, the accessory and the price are displayed correctly
 4. Create a bike with a light and a brake.
 Verify the bike, the accessories and the price are displayed correctly

 ```